Getting the Most out of Your Gettysburg Group Trip

 Gettysburg Foundation features the new Battlegrounds Cafe, which offers La Colombe coffee, espresso, specialty coffee drinks, breakfast sandwiches and delicious pastries.
 Refreshment Saloon offers a variety of menus.

-Groups that mention this article at Battlegrounds Cafe will receive a large beverage at the small-beverage price.
-Group visitors can schedule pre-tour breakfasts or post-tour lunches/dinners in the Refreshment Saloon, and there is a picnic area on site.
-To ensure the well being and safety of visitors, food from outside sources cannot be consumed in picnic or restaurant areas.
+Groups that mention this article at Battlegrounds Cafe will receive a large beverage at the small-beverage price with meal purchase.
+Group visitors can schedule pre-tour breakfasts or post-tour dinners in the Refreshment Saloon, and there is a picnic area on site.
+Boxed lunches or vouchers are also available to eat in or pickup.
+Pre-arrange these through the Refreshment Saloon, 717-334-5629 or email them at firstname.lastname@example.org.
+To ensure the well-being and safety of visitors, food from outside sources cannot be consumed on the Refreshment Saloon patio or restaurant areas.

 What are nearby accommodation options for groups?

-For those worried about finding nearby accommodation, Gettysburg has a number of hotels and resorts perfect for large groups.
+Gettysburg has a number of hotels and resorts perfect for large groups.
+The modern, Wyndham and Courtyard Marriott are both just six miles from Gettysburg National Military Park and the Museum and Visitor Center.
 Built in 1804, James Gettys Hotel is one of the last historic Gettysburg hotels, with a blend between a European boutique hotel and a traditional B&B. Quality Inn-Gettysburg Battlefield, located in the heart of Gettysburg, features indoor and outdoor pools, a complimentary hot breakfast buffet, free Wi-Fi and bus parking.
-Battlefield Bed & Breakfast Inn is a great option for large groups, with the capacity to host parties, historic presentations, house concerts, business meetings and seminars.
+Battlefield Bed & Breakfast Inn is a great option for large groups.
+The Gettysburg Foundation operates the Museum and Visitor Center with the capacity to host historic presentations, business meetings and seminars, and after-hours parties and receptions.
+Groups have the opportunity to include a living historian for their party or reception.

 Groups should be sure to book accommodation in advance as hotels and resorts fill up quickly in peak tourist seasons.
 For a full list of guest-friendly Gettysburg accommodation options, click here.